fbpx

 Mountains, Sea & the Island of Ponza ~ 6 Days

 Tie on your apron and sail to the Island of Ponza!
-Join us for an all inclusive Cooking Vacations with a boat tour to the Island of Ponza in our Mountains, Sea & the Island of Ponza – set in a Medieval winery – with Signor Carlo and Chef Stella.
-Get ready for hands-on cooking classes, cultural tours and wine tastings in this village that was home to my great grandfather, Costanzo.
+Join us for an all-inclusive Cooking Vacations with a boat tour to the Island of Ponza in our Mountains and Sea & the Island of Ponza – set in a Medieval winery – with Signor Carlo and Chef Stella.
+Get ready for hands-on cooking classes, cultural tours, and wine tastings in this village that was home to my great-grandfather, Costanzo.
 My grandfather left Italy and sailed to New York for a new life.
-My family continues cooking and welcoming guests in this beautiful village filled with artisan products, farm-to-table produce, and home made extra virgin olive oil and wine.
-This Mountains, Sea & the Island of Ponza experience features traditional cooking classes Rome with the region’s best wine.
+My family continues cooking and welcoming guests in this beautiful village filled with artisan products, farm-to-table produce, and homemade extra virgin olive oil and wine.
+This Mountains, Sea & the Island of Ponza experience features traditional cooking classes in Rome with the region’s best wine.

-Discover south of rome delicious local cuisine and our family traditions.
+Discover South of Rome delicious local cuisine and our family traditions.
 Set in the heart of the Ciociaria region – between castles and hills – this charming Medieval town is known for Marzolina, a special cheese made only in March because that is when the cows graze on the spring green grass.
-Enjoy the most precious porcini mushrooms, artisan salami, brick oven made bread and delicious products made right here.
+Enjoy the most precious porcini mushrooms, artisan salami, brick oven baked bread, and delicious artisan products made on the property.

-The quaint village overlooks miles of majestic green hills and mountains – with the Roman boarder to its left and the hills of Monte Cassino to its right.
-The village is home to a 10th century castle, an ancient church to the patron saint, San Antonino, a stone tower to protect against invaders and wild olive trees.
-There are endless cobblestone streets – no cars allowed – and a never-ending sense of peace.
+The quaint village overlooks miles of majestic green hills and mountains – with the Roman border to its left and the hills of Monte Cassino to its right.
+The village is home to a 10th-century castle, an ancient church dedicated to the patron saint, San Antonino, and a stone tower to protect against invaders and wild olive trees.
+Cobblestone streets – no cars allowed – meander through the peaceful village blanketing.

-The village lies in the breast of the Aurunci Mountains, next to Abbeys of Montecassino, Casamari, and near the grottos of Pastena, making it a convenient location for trekking, hiking and visiting nearby Sperlonga and Gaeta.
-Just one hour south of Rome and one hour north of Naples, makes this village a perfect destination to see the nearby areas.
-This authentic cooking and wine tour will immerse you into the food and wine culture.
-Enjoy history, art, culture and delicious food and wine in this unforgettable cooking adventure in Rome’s beautiful countryside with our family!!!
+The village lies between the Aurunci Mountains, and Casamari, and is close to the grottos of Pastena, making it a convenient location for trekking, and hiking.
+From the village, you can easily visit Sperlonga and Gaeta.
+The property is just one hour south of Rome and one hour north of Naples – close to the Abbeys of Montecassin- making it the perfect destination to visit the small Roman towns.
+This authentic cooking and wine tour will immerse you in the food and wine culture.

 Regional Cooking

 Signor Carlo and Chef Stella welcome you to the kitchen in Cooking Classes Rome where you will prepare four hands-on cooking classes during your stay using seasonal local products from the local garden and purveyors – my family even owns a butcher shop.
 In each cooking class, you will use seasonal and local products, while learning tricks of the kitchen and techniques.
-Learn how to prepare antipasto, pasta or risotto, main courses and desserts.
-Signor Carlo and Chef Stella lead you through the preparation, slicing, dicing, baking and cooking – turning local ingredients into delicious lunches and dinners.
-Learn how to make hearty soups, fresh pastas- gnocchi and ravioli, vegetables, fish, meat, vegetarian alternatives and desserts!
-Wine is included at each Roman cooking class.
+Learn how to prepare antipasto, pasta or risotto, main courses, and desserts.
+Signor Carlo and Chef Stella lead you through the preparation, slicing, dicing, baking, and cooking – turning local ingredients into delicious lunches and dinners.
+Learn how to make hearty soups, fresh pasta- gnocchi and ravioli, vegetables, fish, meat, vegetarian alternatives, and desserts!
+Wine is included in each Roman cooking class.

-Recipes include: Eggplant bites, stuffed eggplant, and zucchini with Mozzarella.
-Fresh handmade pasta is endless – there’s even a pasta work shop Rome with classics such as mezze maniche tossed with eggplant, olives, cherry tomatoes, or gnocchi and porcini mushrooms.
-Main courses such as: veal involtini with carrot velouté, fish with tomato and basil or grilled and stuffed chicken with cheese and herbs.
-Desserts are endless, but we’ll name a few: almond biscotti, apple cake and tarts made with a selection of homemade preserves or semi-freddo, a creamy ice cream cake.
-Truffle cooking class Rome are also available in season.
-Signor Carlo offers Rome Wine Tasting too – take your glass and join us in wine classes Rome with our wine expert.
+Recipes include eggplant bites, stuffed eggplant, and zucchini with Mozzarella.
+Fresh handmade pasta is endless – there’s even a pasta-making class featuring Roman classics such as mezze maniche tossed with eggplant, olives, cherry tomatoes, or gnocchi and porcini mushrooms.
+Main courses such as involtini di vitello, stuffed rolled veal with carrot velouté, fish with tomato and basil, stuffed grilled chicken with cheese and herbs.
+When in season, hunt for truffles with Signor Carlo followed by making handmade pasta with the shaved truffles and a toast of wine.
+Signor Carlo offers a Rome Wine Tasting too – take your glass and join us in Wine Classes Rome with our wine expert host.
+Desserts are endless – you will prepare almond biscotti, apple cake, crostate, and open-face tarts made with homemade jams and gelato.
 Everyone enjoys the foods made together in the Roman cooking class with local wine included.

 Rome Countryside Accommodations

 Set on a cobblestone footpath, the property dates back to the 11th century and has been refurbished respecting the original architecture with all of the modern comforts to make your stay perfect.
-Step in to this cozy palazzo that is elegantly decorated with country antiques and art.
+Step into this cozy palazzo that is elegantly decorated with country antiques and art.
 Each room has been decorated blending comfortable beds with beautiful bedding and decorated with a collection of art from Signor Carlo.
-Old Word treasures such as original tile floors, wood beam ceilings add a country touch giving a feeling of times past.
-Each bedroom has its own ensuite private bath.
-Breakfast is served daily and includes breads, cakes, eggs and jams hand made in the kitchen along with coffee, tea, juices, fresh fruit and yogurt.
-Conveniently located close to the piazza, after breakfast, you can step out onto the worn cobblestones of bygones past and wander through this beautiful hillside town.
+Old Word treasures such as original tile floors, and wood beam ceilings add a country touch giving a feeling of times past.
+Each bedroom has its ensuite private bath.
+Breakfast is served daily and includes bread, cakes, eggs, and homemade jams with Italian cappuccino, espresso, coffee, tea, juices, fresh fruit, and yogurt.
+Following breakfast, step onto the piazza where worn cobblestones of bygone past lead you to wander through this beautiful hillside town.

 Sperlonga and Gaeta

-The coastal towns of Sperlonga and Gaeta, just ten miles apart from each other, are part of the Ulysses Riviera, a breathtaking landscape comprised of clear blue waters, sandy beaches, cliffs, caves, and Ancient Roman archeological sites.
-Being close to the sea offers a variety of mouthwatering seafood dishes, including zuppa di cozze, a soup made of mussels from the Gulf of Gaeta); fritti misti di mare, a mix of deep-fried tender seafood; and seppie con carciofi, cuttlefish and artichokes.
-In addition to its seafood, a culinary gem of the area is its famous cheeses, namely its mozzarella di bufala, which is made in the nearby Campania cheese factories.
-Enjoy these delights as you walk down Sperlonga’s whitewashed lanes that are lined with restaurants, cafes, and boutiques.
+The coastal towns of Sperlonga and Gaeta are just ten miles apart from each other, and are part of the Ulysses Riviera, a breathtaking landscape comprised of clear blue waters, sandy beaches, cliffs, caves, and Ancient Roman archeological sites.
+Its seaside location offers a variety of delicious Roman classics – zuppa di cozze, a mussels soup which is a speciality of Gaeta; fritti misti di mare, a mix of flash-fried fresh seafood; and seppie con carciofi, cuttlefish and artichokes.
+In addition to its seafood, a culinary gem of the region is mozzarella di bufala.
+Enjoy the local cuisine as you walk along Sperlonga’s whitewashed lanes lined with restaurants, cafes, and boutiques.
 Relax and take in the atmosphere at the Piazza della Repubblica in the town square, or visit the nearby Villa Tiberio, the one-time residence of Roman Emperor Tiberius, close to the Museo Archeologico Nazionale di Sperlonga.
-Travel to Gaeta and you’ll see the town is dominated by Monte Orlando, a rocky headland that towers over the surrounding area and contains numerous monuments such as the Mausoleum of Lucius Plancus Munazio and the Sanctuary of Montagna Spaccata.
-In addition to its gorgeous beaches and the bright, bold colors of its architecture, the town features the Cathedral Basilica of Gaeta, its main church, which boasts a 13th century bell tower.
+Travel to Gaeta and discover Monte Orlando, a rocky headland that towers over the surrounding area and contains numerous monuments such as the Mausoleum of Lucius Plancus Munazio and the Sanctuary of Montagna Spaccata.
+In addition to its gorgeous beaches and the bright, bold colors of its architecture, the town features the Cathedral Basilica of Gaeta, its main church home to the 13th-century bell tower.

 Veroli, Casamari Abbey, and Arpino

-Veroli, a town of artisans and craftsmen, is located right in the heart of Ciociaria.
-The village’s historic churches, such as the Basilica Concattedrale di Santa Maria Salmone with its exquisite interior, are a highlight matched only by its local olive oil.
-Veroli even hosts a festival every March for the crespella, an Italian oven baked pancake fried in olive oil.
-Another baked good staple of Veroli is ciambella all’anice, a golden brown anise-flavored bread resembling a crown.
-Nearby Veroli is the Casamari Abbey, which dates back to the 11th century and is regarded as one of the most important examples of Gothic Cistercian architecture in Italy.
+Discover Veroli, a small town filled with artisans and famous for its extra virgin olive oil, is located right in the heart of Ciociaria.
+The village’s historic church Basilica Concattedrale di Santa Maria Salmone with its exquisite interior is a must.
+Veroli hosts a festival every March for the crespella, a traditional pancake.
+Another tradition is ciambella all’anice, a golden brown anise-flavored bread in the shape of a crown.
+Visit Casamari Abbey which dates back to the 11th century and is the most important example of Gothic Cistercian architecture in Italy.
 A monastic presence of over 200 monks still reside there to this day.
 Further east is the town of Arpino, the home of ancient Roman consul Marcus Tullius Cicero.
 Nestled high in the hills, Arpino’s beauty lies as much in its lively atmosphere and genuine spirit as it does in its colorful buildings at the Piazza Municipio and its main church the Chiesa di San Michele Arcangelo.
 Arpino’s main attraction is the Civitavecchia di Arpino, an acropolis, which offers the best view of the town.
 Arpino has its fair share of culinary traditions, but you will sample the delicious truffles that are found in the rolling hills that surround the area.

 Ponza